ranvis/php-ext-cbor/README.md

 32-bit values and 16-bit values are decoded to PHP `Cbor\Float32` and `Cbor\Float16` respectively.
 But if the flags `CBOR_FLOAT32` and/or `CBOR_FLOAT16` are passed, they are decoded to PHP `float`.

+When encoding PHP `float`, values are stored with 64-bit value.
+If either of the flags is specified, values are stored in that size.
-When encoding PHP `float`, values are stored with the smallest possible type if a flag is set; therefore no informational loss is expected.
+If both flags are set, the smallest possible type is used; therefore no informational loss is expected.

 #### Strings